serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

               cors: true
 ```

-Here we're creating our `productsApi` REST API using the component with the `type` `rest-api`.
-Via `inputs` we're configuring the component to use the `aws-apigateway` component under the hood as our `gateway` of choice.
+Here, we created our `productsApi` REST API using the component with the `type` `rest-api`.
+Via `inputs`, we configured it to use the `aws-apigateway` component under the hood as our `gateway` of choice.

-Next up we define our `routes`.
-Generally speakig we're defining 3 routes.
-One route for each function.
-We make `/products` accessible via `GET` and `POST` (`get` / `post`).
-A specific product is accessible at `/products/{id}` via `GET` (`get`).
+Then, we defined our `routes`.
+Generally speaking, we defined 3 routes, one for each function.
+We made `/products` accessible via `GET` and `POST`, and specific products accessible at `/products/{id}` via `GET`.

 A speciality in this component definition is the use of Serverless Variables via `${}`.
-Serverless variables makes it easy for us to reference different values from different sources such as Environment variables, component outputs or the `serverless.yml` file itself.
-In our case we're referencing the AWS Lambda components by name and pass those functions into our `rest-api` component.
-This way the component knows how to configure the REST API so that the corresponding function is called when a request is send to the endpoint.
+Serverless Variables makes it easy for us to reference different values from different sources: environment variables, component outputs, or the `serverless.yml` file itself.

+In our case, we're referencing the AWS Lambda components by name and passing those functions into our `rest-api` component.
+This way, the component knows how to configure the REST API so that the corresponding function is called when a request is sent to the endpoint.

 Enabling `cors` for our endpoints is as easy as adding the `cors: true` configuration to our route.

 ### Deploy and testing

 That's it!
-We wrote all the necessary code to setup and configure our fully-fledged REST API!
+We wrote all the necessary code to set up and configure our fully-fledged REST API!

 We now have a REST API which is accesible via 3 different API endpoints.
-This REST API will trigger our AWS Lambda functions which in turn reach out to DynamoDB to query our products.
+This REST API will trigger our AWS Lambda functions, which in turn reach out to DynamoDB to query our products.

 Let's Deploy and test our application!